syedyasirkamal/agileproject/README.md

 > Our team performed multiple Daily Scrums.
 INSERT EVIDENCE OF ONE

 ### Daily Scrums - Last 24 Hours
+> During our Daily Scrums, the developers answered the question, "What did you do in the last 24 hours that helped you meet the Sprint Goal?"
+Below is a list of activities each team member shared during one of our Daily Scrums:
 > -
 > -
 > -